Charles Ferdinand, Duke of Berry

-Charles Ferdinand d'Artois, Duke of Berry (24 January 1778 – 14 February 1820) was the third child and younger son of Charles X, King of France, (whom he predeceased) by his wife Maria Theresa of Savoy.
+Charles Ferdinand d'Artois, Duke of Berry (24 January 1778 – 14 February 1820), was the third child and younger son of Charles, Count of Artois (later King Charles X of France), and Maria Theresa of Savoy.
 In 1820 he was assassinated at the Paris Opera by Louis Pierre Louvel, a Bonapartist.
-In June 1832, two years after the overthrow of Charles X, an unsuccessful royalist insurrection in the Vendée was led by Marie-Caroline de Bourbon-Sicile, widow of Charles Ferdinand, in an attempt to restore their son Henri, Comte de Chambord to the French throne.
+In June 1832, two years after the overthrow of Charles X, an unsuccessful royalist insurrection in the Vendée was led by Charles Ferdinand's widow, Marie-Caroline, in an attempt to restore their son Henri, Comte de Chambord, to the French throne.

 Biography

 Charles Ferdinand d'Artois, Duke of Berry, was born at Versailles.
 As a son of a fils de France not being heir apparent, he was himself only a petit-fils de France, and thus bore his father's appanage title as surname in emigration.
 However, during the Restoration, as his father was heir presumptive to the crown, he was allowed the higher rank of a fils de France (used in his marriage contract, his death certificate, etc.).
 His maternal grandparents were Victor Amadeus III of Sardinia and Maria Antonietta of Spain.
 She was the youngest daughter of Philip V of Spain and Elisabeth Farnese.
 Since he was already dead when his father became king, he and his surviving daughter always had "Artois" as surname.